Skip to Content

 Applications must be made through SEEK and addressed to ARAS Corporate Services Manager.

-Applications will be assessed as they are received and applications close on 15 April 2024.
+Applications will be assessed as they are received and applications close on 31 January 2025.
 Only shortlisted applicants will be notified.
 Previous applicants need not re-apply.

 About the Organisation

 ARAS is the South Australian component of the National Aged Care Advocacy Program and is funded by the Australian Department of Health.
-This role reports to and works closely with the Operations Manager whilst maintaining a collaborative and productive working relationship with all other staff.

 View and/or download the position description.
 Applicants must clearly address the requirements of the person specification in their application.